Carlton Pearson: Early career

-The Gospel of Inclusion
+Gospel of Inclusion

-After watching a television program about the wretched conditions of people suffering and dying from the 1994 genocide in Rwanda, and considering the teachings of his church that non-Christians were going to Hell, Pearson believed he had received an epiphany from God.
+After watching a television program about the wretched conditions of people suffering and dying from the 1994 genocide in Rwanda, and considering the teachings of his church that non-Christians were going to Hell, Pearson reported receiving an epiphany from God.
 He stated publicly that he doubted the existence of Hell as a place of eternal torment.
 He said that hell is created on earth by human depravity and behavior.

 In February 2002, Pearson lost a primary election for the office of mayor of Tulsa.
 By then Pearson had begun to call his doctrine—a variation on universal reconciliation—the Gospel of Inclusion and many in his congregation began to leave.

 In March 2004, after hearing Pearson's argument for inclusion, the Joint College of African-American Pentecostal Bishops concluded that such teaching was heresy.
 Declared a heretic by his peers, Pearson rapidly began to lose his influence in the evangelical fundamentalist church.
 Membership at the Higher Dimensions Family Church fell below 1,000, and the church lost its building to foreclosure in January 2006.
 The church members began meeting at Trinity Episcopal Church on Sunday afternoons as the renamed New Dimensions Worship Center.

-The Higher Dimensions Worship Center
+Higher Dimensions Worship Center

+In 1981, Pearson, along with a few former ORU classmates and friends, founded the Higher Dimensions Evangelistic Center.
+Beginning in a small storefront in Jenks, Oklahoma, the church plant quickly grew and within six months, the storefront could no longer hold the ever-growing, diverse congregation.

+Within a few years, Higher Dimensions acquired property on South Memorial Drive in Tulsa, not far from Oral Roberts University.
+The church's popularity in Tulsa began to expand nationwide, partly due to Pearson’s affiliation with Oral Roberts & Pearson’s weekly christian television broadcast, Everything's Gonna Be Alright.

 In November 2006, Pearson was accepted as a United Church of Christ minister.

 In June 2008, the then renamed New Dimensions Worship Center moved its services to the All Souls Unitarian Church in Tulsa.
 On September 7, 2008, Pearson held his final service for the New Dimensions Worship Center, and it was absorbed into the All Souls Unitarian Church.

-The Christ Universal Temple (Chicago)
+Christ Universal Temple (Chicago)

 In May 2009, Pearson was named the interim minister of the Christ Universal Temple, a large New Thought congregation in Chicago, Illinois.
 On January 3, 2011, it was reported that he had left this position.